vmware/carbon-black-cloud-container-cli/CONTRIBUTING.md

 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.

+Once a PR is ready to merge, squash any fix review feedback, typo and merged sorts of commits.

 ## Reporting Bugs and Creating Issues